arjanjohan/aptos-telegram/README.md

 ## Roadmap

 This is a proof of concept for the CTRL+MOVE hackathon.
 To make this project production ready, the following features still need to be added:

 - **Group Management**:
   - Ensure only verified members can vote
   - Ensure members can only withdraw pro-rate to their deposits
+- **Key management**:
+  - Store privatekey of Aptos account securely

+After launching on mainnet, other improvements will be made:

 - **Advanced Trading**:
   - Order modifications
   - partial position closes
 - **Analytics & Reporting**:
   - Trade history
   - performance metrics